 Pay attention to your fluid intake, too.

-"Most people don't know it, but caffeine has a half-life of between six and eight hours," says sleep specialist Michael Breus, PhD, author of The Power of When.
+"Most people don't know it, but caffeine has a half-life of between six and eight hours," says sleep specialist Michael Breus, PhD, author of .
 He recommends having your last caffeinated beverage of the day around 2 p.m. if you're shooting for a 10 p.m. bedtime.

 And take it easy on alcohol.
 "It takes the average human one hour to digest one alcoholic beverage," Breus says.
 He suggests cutting off alcoholic beverages three hours before bedtime, and limiting yourself to two.